 What to Expect:

 If you are visiting Wales, you will most likely visit the Royal Welsh Show which is one of the largest agricultural shows in Europe.
 It takes place every year in July at Llanelwedd, near Builth Wells, in Powys, Mid Wales.
-For 2017, the dates of the show are July 24-27.
-Attracting more than 200,000 visitors annually, the show includes: judging of cattle, sheep, horses, goats, pigs, etc; sheepdog trials, sheep shearing competitions, horse riding competitions, arts and crafts show, and live music.
+Attracting more than 200,000 visitors annually, the show includes: judging of cattle, sheep, horses, goats, pigs, etc.; sheepdog trials, sheep shearing competitions, horse riding competitions, arts and crafts show, and live music.

 Night entertainment takes place at the Young People’s Village (operated by Wales YFC) including food, dancing, and music.
 Campers stay in tents and get to know fellow travelers from IFYE or Young Farmers.
 It is quite the experience!

 Katie (2015 IFYE) says, "After attending the festival, I stayed with a host family and was able to learn how to make a traditional Welsh dessert (pictured right), explore “Bound Below” (a cave filled with four layers of trampolines and slides), and explore the local area.